patrickfrey/mewa/doc/tutorial.md

 ```

 #### Reduction Tags and Tagmasks
-Define all reduction tags and tagmasks of our example language.
+This section defines all reduction tags and tagmasks.
 We have explained the need for tagging in the tutorial.
 ```Lua
 -- Tags attached to reduction definitions.
 When resolving a type or deriving a type, we select reductions by specifying a set of valid tags tag_typeDeclaration = 1			-- Type declaration relation (e.g. variable to data type)